Understanding Ransomware: How Attacks Work & How to Defend

 After initial access, attackers explore the environment to identify high-value systems, domain controllers, backup servers, and sensitive data stores.

 Using stolen credentials and misconfigured permissions, ransomware operators move laterally across the network and escalate privileges until they control critical assets.
+Proper network segmentation and least privilege access controls (RBAC) significantly reduce this risk.

 3. Data Exfiltration and Double Extortion